 First Aid Bases

-There are at least three FIRST AID BASES ALONG THE COURSES where medical technicians will be dispatched from.
+There are at least three FIRST AID BASES ALONG THE COURSES from which medical technicians will be dispatched.
 These trained technicians will work in conjunction with our event staffers to respond to injuries or other emergencies as they arise.
-Response times may vary (depending on a number of factors), however, despite the remote location of the course, there are no locations on the course that are too remote for technicians to respond to.
+Response times may vary (depending on a number of factors); however, despite the remote location of the course, there are no locations that are too remote for technicians to respond to.

-There are a number of WATER STATIONS ALONG THE COURSES where participants can get drink.
+There are a number of WATER STATIONS ALONG THE COURSES where participants can get a drink.
 Participants are encouraged to stop, rest, and GET A DRINK.
 The key is to keep hydrated.
-Participants that exit the course in areas that are not near the Water Stations may forfeit their run and may not be allowed to re-enter the course.
+Participants who exit the course in areas that are not near the water stations may forfeit their run and may not be allowed to re-enter the course.

 Discontinuing the Run

-Participants that wish to discontinue their run, choosing to exit the course deliberately, will forfeit their run for the day and are not allowed to re-enter the course.
-Injured participants are strongly advised, and may be required to exit the course for their own safety and the safety of fellow participants.
+Participants who wish to discontinue their run, choosing to exit the course deliberately, will forfeit their run for the day and are not allowed to re-enter the course.
+Injured participants are strongly advised and may be required to exit the course for their own safety and the safety of fellow mud runners.
 Please note that transport vehicles are not required to transport UN-injured participants.